DETROIT (WXYZ) - It's called the White Hurricane. Sounds dramatic, right?

 Well, it should.

-The White Hurricane, a powerful storm that swept through on November 9, 1913, is considered by many to be the strongest storm to ever hit the Great Lakes.
+The White Hurricane, a powerful storm that swept through November 6 through the 11 of 1913, is considered by many to be the strongest storm to ever hit the Great Lakes.
 The grim statistics bare this out: At least 235 souls lost, up to 40 shipwrecks (including large Great Lakes freighters).

 This storm was fed by a collision of polar air and a strengthening low over the Appalachians.
 This combination led to quick intensification.
 The arctic air sent temperatures down into the single digits across the plains, before dropping Michigan temperatures.